kubedb/docs/docs/guides/ferretdb/quickstart/quickstart.md

 ## Create a FerretDB database

 FerretDB use Postgres as it's main backend.
 Currently, KubeDB supports Postgres backend as database engine for FerretDB.
 Users can use its own Postgres or let KubeDB create and manage backend engine with KubeDB native Postgres.
-KubeDB implements a `FerretDB` CRD to define the specification of a FerretDB database.
+KubeDB implements a `FerretDB` CR to define the specification of a FerretDB database.

 ### Create a FerretDB database with KubeDB managed Postgres